Weekly Gem #58 Tunnel? What tunnel?

 You can walk the approximate route of a slave heading for freedom.

 Option 1.
-In March or April, go to Atlanta.
-Walk to Detroit, traveling at night, resting during the day.
-When you get to Detroit, go to the spot where the Mariners' Church formerly stood.
-There is a large round monument to organized labor there now.
+In March or April, go to Atlanta or Tuscaloosa.
+Walk to Detroit, traveling at night, hiding during the day.
+When you get to Detroit, go to the spot where the Mariners' Church formerly stood, which is where Woodward Ave intersects with Hart Plaza.
 You're now standing approximately where the underground railroad tunnel began.

 Option 2.
 Find a more direct route to the original church location in Hart Plaza.

 However you got here, you're here ... now walk to the underground railroad statue on the Riverwalk, but imagine you're taking that walk through a dirt tunnel, maybe with your friends and family who are also slaves, and you're walking the last little distance from slavery to freedom.

 That would have been a special walk.

 Here's the hidden gem entry from our Clue Me! map.

 The Old Mariners' Church

 Why It's Interesting